juju/juju-gui/docs/databinding.rst

 ====================

 Bindings allow for triggering of other bindings when they change.
-This tool is used when we to trigger particular bindings to update even though the bound model element might not fire change notifications as expected.
-For example in Juju GUI service models include a LazyModelList of units belonging to that service.
+This tool is used when we trigger bindings to update even though the bound model element might not fire change notifications as expected.
+For example, Juju GUI service models include a LazyModelList of units belonging to that service.
 Changes to service.units.item(n) don't trigger the binding 'units' to update.
 By adding a 'depends' binding entry we can ask that changes to another field trigger this binding.

 Example::